jonnedeprez/ember-rails-google-auth/README.md

 # README

-This project demonstrates how you setup Google authentication in Rails + Ember project, using JSON Web Tokens for authorization.
+This project demonstrates how you setup Google authentication in a Rails + Ember project, using JSON Web Tokens for authorization.

 ## Setup